sergiogc9/react-ui/packages/utils/README.md

 The exported items are:

-- `Responsive`: A component to show or hide its children depending on the screen width and the defined breakpoints.
+- `Responsive`: Component to show or hide its children depending on the screen width and the defined breakpoints.
+- `useBackdrop`: Custom hook that returns the current breakpoint.
+- `useScreenSize`: Custom hook that returns the current breakpoint.